 - Complete and submit an official River Valley Community College application to the Admissions Office.
 A \$20 application fee must be included.
 Checks or money orders should be made payable to Community College System of NH.
 When applying online at www.rivervalley.edu, the application fee must be paid with a valid credit card at time of submission.
 Applications received without the application fee will not be processed. - 2.
-Submit evidence of graduation from high school (official transcript of courses and grades); or official documentation of a General Equivalent Diploma (GED) scores.
+Submit evidence of graduation from high school (official transcript of courses and grades); or official documentation of a High School Equivalency scores.
 Official documents must be received directly from the granting institution in a sealed envelope.
 (NOTE: It is the applicant's responsibility to request that official transcripts of previous study be mailed directly to the Admissions Office.)
+The College accepts a transcript using an electronic transcript delivery network.

-- 3. Submit official transcripts of all previous college work.
-Official documents must be received directly from the granting institution in a sealed envelope. - 4.
+- Submit official transcripts of all previous college work.
+Official documents must be received directly from the granting institution in a sealed envelope or an electronic transcript delivery network. - 4.
 Additional requirements may be requested from the applicant for admission to specific programs of study.
 These requirements may include, but are not limited to, faculty interview, a program meeting, letters of reference, and pre-admission assessment testing such as the Accuplacer. - 5.
 Notify the College of eligibility for Veterans Administration and other aid programs.